Text-To-Speech

 Create first "folder" in cloud.

-Using the Configuration Manager we can edit the mycroft.conf
+Then, using the we can edit the mycroft.conf

 file by running: